cedricmaunoury/zfsync/README.md

 **I'm currently looking for a remote job (from the Netherlands)**

 # How is this working ?!?
+This project is still very young, so many updates will come to improve the code and make it clean.
 ZFSync is made of two binaries : zfsync_send & zfsync_recv<br>
 zfsync_recv is in charge of receiving updates from zfsync_send (launched by the cron job zfsyncron.sh)<br>
 ```